colognerb/refugees/en/index.md

 **We are a group of volunteers from the Cologne tech community that provides free mentorship to refugees who are interested in learning coding.**

-We started in late 2015 and first orgnized some individual weekend workshops.
+We started in late 2015 and first organized some individual weekend workshops.
 We since moved to a **regular** rhythm of having **mentorship meetings** with the mentors and students **every 2nd Thursday** evening.

 For the **refugees/students** our meetings are an opportunity to use the "downtime" that they currently have (since they are not permitted to work yet) to learn a new skill that will be helpful for them in the future.
 In addition other important aspect of our meetings are about networking and cultural exchange, it's a good way to get to know new people form the local tech community.